- Purchase the complete Expat Arrivals Angola Guide (PDF)

 Tutors in Angola

 Tutoring is not widely used in Angola, and parents will be hard-pressed to find a tutor locally.
 Parents can try asking around for recommendations from their child's school or other expat parents.
 Another option worth considering is hiring a tutor online for remote tutoring.
-This way parents can take their pick of tutors across the world, each specialising in their child's needs, whether it transitioning to a new curriculum or a particular subject.
+This way, parents can take their pick of tutors across the world, whatever their child's tuition needs, be they transitioning to a new curriculum or requiring assistance in a particular subject or language.